THE PURCHASE AND SALE AGREEMENT

 – Are timber, mineral and water rights, if any, properly covered?

-– Who is responsible for paying property taxes?
+– Who is responsible for paying property tax proration?

 – What are the remedies if the buyer or seller defaults?

-– Should the purchase be contingent on any outside matters such as the availability of financing on acceptable terms or the sale of the house that you currently own before purchasing a new one?
+– Should the purchase agreement be contingent on other matters such as the availability of financing on acceptable terms or the sale of the house that you currently own before purchasing a new one?

-– Whose responsibility is it to pay for the real estate broker?
+– Whose is responsible for real estate broker fees in the transaction?

-– Whose responsibility is it to pay for governmental special assessments that arise before closing?
+– Whose responsibility is it to pay for governmental special assessments that arose before closing?
 What is payable after closing?
 What about homeowner or condominium association assessments?
-Are the appropriate HOA addendums completed?
+Is an appropriate HOA addendum completed?
 Does the contract allow time for you to review any and all applicable bylaws?

 – How long should the buyer have to inspect the property?